-- Possession of a Bachelor’s degree or higher (or have an anticipated graduation date within six months) in Accounting or Finance; OR at least one of the following certifications: Certified Public Accountant (CPA), Certified Information Systems Auditor (CISA) or Certified Fraud Examiner (CFE) (certification must be current); OR in the process of obtaining relevant certification (must pass certification for CPA or CISA within twelve months of hire or CFE within three months of hire).
+- Possession of a Bachelor’s degree or higher (or have an anticipated graduation date within six months) in Accounting, Finance, Science, Business, Technology or related field; OR at least one of the following certifications: Certified Public Accountant (CPA), Certified Information Systems Auditor (CISA) or Certified Fraud Examiner (CFE) (certification must be current); OR in the process of obtaining relevant certification (must pass certification for CPA or CISA within twelve months of hire or CFE within three months of hire).

 Once you have submitted your application on-line, all future correspondence related to your application will be sent via email.
 Please keep your contact information current.
 You may also view all correspondence sent to you by the State of Delaware in the “My Applications” tab at www.delawarestatejobs.com.

 Accommodations are available for applicants with disabilities in all phases of the application and employment process.
 To request an auxiliary aid or service please call (302) 739-5458.
 TDD users should call the Delaware Relay Service Number 1-800-232-5460 for assistance.
 The State of Delaware – An Equal Opportunity and Affirmative Action Employer.